g-nilsson/spatial_discretizations_impact_on_simulations/README.md

-# Discretization of space and its impact on the dielectric breakdown model
+# Discretization of space and its impact on physical simulations
 <i>by Gabriel Nilsson</i>

 See more in my [research project description](https://docs.google.com/presentation/d/1oPJ3CRVSb1f9TO6bmck8aGfJzpA3nlHM72rOIj4ahlY/edit?usp=sharing).